IGouthamKothari/CampExplorer/README.md

 # Yelpcamp-Website
-This is first website created using Node.js, Express and MongoDb!
+This is first website created by me with help of Node.js, Express and MongoDb!

 Its a very simple website, where user can register and upload new campgrounds so that people can view and visit!
 We even have ratings for campgrounds